B-gann21/little-esty-shop/README.md

 Merchant Invoices Index

 As a merchant,
-When I visit my merchant's invoices index (/merchants/merchant_id/invoices) Then I see all of the invoices that include at least one of my merchant's items And for each invoice I see its id
+When I visit my merchant's invoices index (example URI: /merchants/50/invoices) Then I see all of the invoices that include at least one of my merchant's items And for each invoice I see its id
 And each id links to the merchant invoice show page